ogait001/academic-profile/_posts/2026-03-01-the-topology-of-presence.md

 lang: en

-excerpt: "A working essay in theological anthropology proposing a four-quadrant ontological framework (the Gaitan Topology) mapped onto the lemniscate.
-The essay develops a topology of presence organized around the crossing point of the figure-eight as the site of the Now, grace, and encounter.
-It introduces the grammatical axis (God's present tense versus the serpent's future tense), the reference/residence distinction, the phenomenology of presence, three mechanics of deferral, and the Ghost Zone as a state of existential displacement.
-Companion to The Lemniscate of Time: A Topology of Memory, Possibility and Grace."
+excerpt: "A theological-anthropological essay proposing the Gaitan Topology: a four-quadrant ontological framework organized around the crossing point of the Now, presence, grace, and existential displacement."

 doi: "10.5281/zenodo.19339347"
 record_url: "https://zenodo.org/records/19339347"